Southern Arterial Route: Funding in the 1997-1998 NSW budget

 Partial funding was allocated in the 1997-98 budget to complete the route, named the "BOTANY TO CITY VIA SOUTHERN ARTERIAL - SOUTHERN ARTERIAL ROUTE STAGE 3: ROBEY ST, MASCOT TO HENDERSON RD, WATERLOO".
 Completion was expected in 1999.
 It states expenditure to the 30th of June 1997 was $150,000, and budget allocation for 1997/98 was $4,000,000.
 It states the estimated total cost was $15,000,000.

 The Southern Arterial does not appear in the 1998/1999, 1999/2000 or 2000/2001 budget papers, or the RTA Annual Report 2000.

 The 1997 Draft Environmental Impact Statement for the Second Sydney Airport assumed the "Southern Arterial to Green Square (Wyndham St/Botany Street as one way pair) including extension of Wyndham Street to O'Riordon Street (2 lanes each way)" would be completed by 2001, and that a "one-way pair between Green Square and Robey Street" along O'Riordan Street and Bourke Road was "under consideration" by the Roads and Traffic Authority.
 This report assumes "One way pair O'Riordan St southbound, Bourke Rd northbound, between Green Square and Robey St (6 lanes from 4 lanes)" would be completed by 2006.

 Proposals to extend the Arterial in the 2000s

+A November 2002 report on the Port Botany expansion stated that the proposed arterial was considered "a long-term proposition".
+A traffic assessment in May 2008 "envisaged" that the paired one-way route "will be extended at some future time along Botany Road and Wyndham Street to at least Green Square and possible further south."

+The 2001 Green Square proposal included that the Roads and Traffic Authority planned to extend the Southern to the Green Square intersections.

 Roads Boost for South Sydney program (announced 2003)

-On the 24th of January 2003, the Minister for Transport and Minister for Roads Carl Scully MP announced a 10-year road works program.
-A press release states that in excess of $80 million had been allocated, with the "first priority the extension of the southern arterial route and the upgrade of the Green Square intersection."
+On 24 January 2003, the Minister for Transport and Minister for Roads Carl Scully announced a 10 (or 8) year road works program.
+A press release states that in excess of $80 million had been allocated.
+The first priority was the southern arterial route extension and an upgrade of an intersection at Green Square.
 It states "The southern arterial proposal will help solve this problem by extending the one way pair arrangement of Botany Road being one way southbound and Wyndham Street being one way northbound between Green Square and Henderson Road".